sableangle/ProjectWatchVR/Readme.md

 - In the android app, long-press the top button, the setting menu will show
 - Setup the iOS device IP on the setting view, the iOS device and Android device should in the same network

+## How to...

+- Make the `Wear` project to a normal android project?
+    Just delete all android wear relative feature in `AndroidManifes.xml` and turn all `WearableActivity` into `Activity`, (you may reqire to fix some small compile error yourself)

 ## Screenshots